wanted5games/unity-game-interface-package/README.md

 - ADS: button/break triggers, rewarded availability, banner offsets, eventIds in famobi.json
 - STORAGE/TRACKING: replace storage, GA events

-If something in this README differs from the TL;DR, the TL;DR wins.
+If something in this README differs from the documentation, the documentation wins.

 ## Installation